 Gary Comer was a philanthropist to the community and a prominent figure in the climate change movement in his own right.
 Lands' End continues to honor his vision in a variety of Lands' Friendly ways.
 From eschewing fast fashion to taking fresh steps towards a more sustainable future, here are just a few of the ways Lands’ End is committed to improving the planet.

-Durable clothing is far better to the environment than the fast-fashion trends that consume the textile industry.
-Lands' End sees it this way: if you're going to be consistent, be the best at being consistent.
-Flannels shirts and jeans rarely go out of style
+Durable clothing is far better for the environment than the fast-fashion trends that consume the textile industry.
+Lands' End sees it this way: If you're going to be consistent, be the best at being consistent.
+Flannels shirts and jeans rarely go out of style.

 Poorly made clothing pollutes landfills, negatively impacts fresh water sources, and wastes resources.
 It makes more sense to buy clothes that are worth the money you pay for them, especially since you want to be a sustainable shopper.